jboulanger91/fish1.5-release/pages/proofreading.md

 ## Navigation

-1. Basic instructions can be found in the MICrONS Explorer website [here](https://www.microns-explorer.org/ngl-instructions) and [here](https://tutorial.microns-explorer.org/neuroglancer-basic.html).
+1. Basic instructions can be found in the MICrONS Explorer website [here](https://www.microns-explorer.org/ngl-instructions), [here](https://tutorial.microns-explorer.org/neuroglancer-basic.html) and in this Eyewire [video](https://youtu.be/tnoIdea7Wmo?si=kd1xA3QVotrLYnTd)
 2. The dataset contains multiple layers that can be toggled on and off by clicking on the tab or using the corresponding number key.
 ![ ]({{ site.baseurl }}/assets/img/layers.jpg)
 Rendering options for each layer can be modified by right clicking on the layer tab.
 This will open a panel to the right of the screen.
-- `img` corresponds to the EM images
+- `1. img` corresponds to the EM images
-- `em_downsampled` corresponds to the EM images downsampled at 512 × 512 × 480 nm for faster browsing.
+- `2. em_downsampled` corresponds to the EM images downsampled at 512 × 512 × 480 nm for faster browsing.
 This layer also helps when overlaying the two-photon imaging stacks (see below).
-- `seg` corresponds to the EM segmentation
+- `3. seg` corresponds to the EM segmentation
-- `elavl3:H2B-GCaMP7f` is a registered two-photon imaging stack of the nuclear calcium indicator GCaMP7f under the elavl3 promoter.
+- `4. elavl3:H2B-GCaMP7f` is a registered two-photon imaging stack of the nuclear calcium indicator GCaMP7f under the elavl3 promoter.
-- `gad1b:DsRed, kdrl:mCherryCAAX` is a registered two-photon imaging stack of red fluorescent reporters that label the main inhibitory neuronal subtype (gad1b:DsRed) and vascular endothelial cells (kdrl:mCherryCAAX).
+- `5. gad1b:DsRed, kdrl:mCherryCAAX` is a registered two-photon imaging stack of red fluorescent reporters that label the main inhibitory neuronal subtype (gad1b:DsRed) and vascular endothelial cells (kdrl:mCherryCAAX).
-- `functional masks` Functional masks are spatial masks registered from the two-photon functional imaging planes.
-Each mask corresponds to a unique neuronal ID, which can be used to retrieve activity data via custom Jupyter Notebooks (see the Tutorials page) (see the [Tutorials](https://jboulanger91.github.io/fish1.5-release/tutorials/)) page.
+- `6. functional masks` Functional masks are spatial masks registered from the two-photon functional imaging planes.
+Each mask corresponds to a unique neuronal ID, which can be used to retrieve activity data via custom Jupyter Notebooks (see the [Tutorials](https://jboulanger91.github.io/fish1.5-release/tutorials/) page).
 Mask IDs can be accessed by clicking on a mask and checking the Seg. tab in the right panel, or simply by hovering over a mask — the ID will appear directly in the functional masks layer tab.
 In the link above the neuron with ID 9978 is displayed.
-- `ot hb region outlines` are outlines of the main regions in this dataset: opti tectum (periventricular zone and neuropil) and hindbrain.
+- `7. ot hb region outlines` are outlines of the main regions in this dataset: opti tectum (periventricular zone and neuropil) and hindbrain.
-- `synapses` describes how to render imagery.
+- `8. synapses` describes how to render imagery.
-- `ann` is a manual annotation layer, allowing the user to add annotations to the data (`Ctrl + Click`, either in the 2D or 3D panel).
+- `9. ann` is a manual annotation layer, allowing the user to add annotations to the data (`Ctrl + Click`, either in the 2D or 3D panel).
 You need to right click on the layers tab to add annotations.

 ## Making Proofreading Edits

 Proofreading in the Fish1.5 dataset is done in the same navigation link as above.
 Make edits only when confident—they’ll improve segmentation, you are contributing to a commuunity effort.
-Excellent proofreading video tutorials from Flywire are available on YouTube and are applicable to this dataset.
-   1.

 To get started here’s a quick guide on editing within Neuroglancer:

 1. **Merging two segments (Correct Split Errors)**
 The link above has shortcuts for merge and cut operations already defined.